|

 Weren’t allowed to be witnesses (testify against whites).
 Mariages including a slave were illegal

 Slaves were forbidden to leave the owner's property unless they obtained permission or were accompanied by a white person.
-Any slave who tried to run away and leave
+Any slave who tried to run away and leave the colony was punished with death.

 4. Modern forms of slavery